ChristianTremblay/pyhaystack/docs/source/connect.rst

 Loading from a file
 """""""""""""""""""

-The `get_instance` approach lends itself well to storing the connection details in a plaintext file using either JSON or YAML format.  e.g. given the file `my-haystack-server.json`:
+The `connect` approach lends itself well to storing the connection details in a plaintext file using either JSON or YAML format.  e.g. given the file `my-haystack-server.json`: